Samuel-Buteau/universal-battery-database/README.md

 - It is reccomended to always use whole numbers.
 For instance, instead of 0.33, 0.33, 0.33, simply use 1, 1, 1
   If there are some very specific ratios that are too inexact to rationalize, you can try to have sub whole numbers.

+#TODO(sam): ML
+when having one cell on latent and the other on detailed predictions. one of the cells could converge, but the other couldn't.
+We have to figure out why.

+- I will try to set both to detailed predictions. (this is working)
+- I will try to set both to latents. (this is not working)

+- I will try to use a simple path in the new code.
+- I will try to completely ignore the random sampling.
+- I will try to set kl to 0.

+This is confusing since all was well with only the latents active.
+I will try to simply cutoff the non-latent branch and see what happens. also, change reporting frequency to 1000 because convergence too long.

+It seems the problem was convergence rates slower for latents.
+Next to try is the full latent model using the new code.
+If after 6000 steps - 12000 steps we see signs of good curved convergence, it is manageable.
+If not, try the bigger model without the '0 times x + 1 times y' code

+#TODO(sam): make id->position fool-proof.

+- write a function which takes a list of ids and creates a dictionary {id:position}
+- create a full numpy array, then overwrite it using the dictionary.
+- in the compiled dataset, it should just be dictionaries and ids.
+- in the ml tensors, try to decouple iterations of the loop from each other.

+#TODO(sam): make the user interface work and set the data for some of the useful cells.
+it is ok if electrolyte, positive, negative separator are primitive.

+#TODO(sam): see the impact of adding cell(dry, electrolyte), dry(pos, neg)

+# Bug Investigation

+## latent features giving very bad fit
+Seems this was related to the KL divergence.

+There were many kl divergences for all the types of latents (cell, pos, neg, electrolyte)
+This could lead to a miscalibration of the gradients with adam.

+There might be huge gains to be had in the loss function by optimizing the kl for unused latents.
+The solution which is expected to work is to sample the kl divergence according to the sampled latents instead of computing the "full kl".

+Alternatively, there could be a disconnect between train and test since during test, we don't sample a gaussian, but we do during training.
+This might be a problem of too steep a change in the simulator wrt cell features.
+I don't believe this is happening.

+The evidence: removing the kl term completely doesn't do anything.
+Removing the sampling works, but I think that's because training with too much kl prevents convergence.

+This sampling makes things complicated and the benefit is small.

+Let's get rid of it for now and focus on other stuff.

+to do this, we need:

+1. remove the sampling.
+2. add a loss term within the latent layer, based on the deviation from zero.
+3. gather this loss as it is used and gate it as it is used.
+4. add a loss term at the combination of direct and indirect.
+5. add a loss term for the derivative of the indirect branch.
+6. include in the bigger model.